FreeFem/FreeFem-doc/source/tutorials/fanBlade.rst

    :width: 90%

    Temperature distribution at time T=25 (now the maximum is at 90 instead of 120).
-   Note that an incidence angle has been added here.

 .. subfigend::
    :width: 0.49